-- Inputting to and, where appropriate, leading on professional development of school staff during in-service activity. - Recognised for expertise in school and, possibly, more widely in LEA. - Mentoring of other HLTAs/learning support staff. - Support for the induction of other staff in the school including, in appropriate circumstances, teaching staff. - Able, under the overall direction of the teacher, to take responsibility for meetings with external contacts. - Training in the relevant strategies e.g. literacy and/or in particular curriculum or learning area e.g. bi-lingual, sign language, Makaton, dyslexia, ICT, maths, English, CACHE etc. In special schools, training in SCIP, PECS, ASD and manual handling may be essential requirements. - Ability to self evaluate learning needs and actively seek learning opportunities.
+- Inputting to and, where appropriate, leading on professional development of school staff during in-service activity. - Recognised for expertise in school and, possibly, more widely in LEA. - Support for the induction of other staff in the school including, in appropriate circumstances, teaching staff. - Able, under the overall direction of the teacher, to take responsibility for meetings with external contacts. - Constantly improve own practice/knowledge through self-evaluation and learning from others.